pinbar/tourney-at-harrenhal/README.md

 ### api and authentication scenarios
 * all `/api/*` calls are secured with JWT authentication
 * obtain a JWT token here `POST /authenticate.html`
-    * enter name:password (jon:I know nothing or tyrion:I know things)
+    * enter name:password (example: jon:I know nothing)
     * the response contains a JWT token for that user
 * use the token when calling any secure api (`/api/*`):
     * set the `Authorization` request header and add the jwt token, like so: